rgommers/numfocus.org/content/pages/take-action/join-numfocus.rst

 **Membership Types**

-- **Community Member**: Anyone may may become a Community Member by filling out the `Member Information Form <https://docs.google.com/a/continuum.io/spreadsheet/viewform?usp=drive_web&formkey=dEt4MGJ2Rk0zSFJLTHNIMGhGWDdTYVE6MQ#gid=0>`_.
+- **Community Member**: Anyone may become a Community Member by filling out the `Member Information Form <https://docs.google.com/a/continuum.io/spreadsheet/viewform?usp=drive_web&formkey=dEt4MGJ2Rk0zSFJLTHNIMGhGWDdTYVE6MQ#gid=0>`_.
 Community Members can become involved in NumFOCUS through any of the avenues listed above.

-- **Supporting Member**: Individuals who manifest their support for NumFOCUS and its aims by  contributing funds each year to the Foundation.
-Besides the benefit of knowing they are contributing to the ecosystem of projects that NumFOCUS supports, supporting Members also enjoy the right to vote on certain actions brought to the membership as well as a 30% Discount on PyData conferences and additional discounts on products (e.g. 20% off IOPro and Accelerate from Continuum).
+- **Supporting Member**: Individuals who support NumFOCUS with an annual financial contribution.
+Through their donation, Supporting Members provide crucial contributions to the ecosystem of NumFOCUS projects.
+Supporting Members also enjoy the right to vote on certain Foundation actions, and receive a 30% discount on PyData conferences and additional discounts on products (e.g. 20% off IOPro and Accelerate from `Continuum <http://continuum.io>`_).
 Minimum yearly dues for Supporting Members are:

   - Professional: $128/yr
   - Early Professional (<5 years after school): $64/yr
   - Student or Retired: $32/yr
   - Lifetime Supporting Member: $4000 one time

-The following categories of membership are intended to demonstrate special recognition by the NumFOCUS community of contributions by such members towards the goals of NumFOCUS.
+The following categories of membership demonstrate special recognition by the NumFOCUS community of members' contributions towards the goals of NumFOCUS.